Techint-ops/ASL-Form-Filler5/README.md

 ## 📌 Project Overview
 ASL Form Filler 4 is an accessibility-focused application that helps users fill structured forms using **American Sign Language (ASL)** gestures.

-The system captures real-time webcam input, detects hand landmarks using **MediaPipe**, classifies ASL gestures into characters (**A–Z, 0–9**), and inserts the recognized characters into form fields.
+The system captures real-time webcam input, detects hand landmarks using **MediaPipe**, classifies ASL gestures into characters (**A-Z, 0-9**), and inserts the recognized characters into form fields.

 This project was developed as part of a **Study Project**, with the goal of exploring how computer vision + machine learning can support accessible input methods.